Monte Sereno, CA

 Below is a quick market profile for Monte Sereno.
 This is updated automatically weekly, so please check back often.

-As of the latest update, July 14th, 2020, the Monte Sereno market is in a strong seller’s advantage with, surprisingly, a rising market action!
-Most areas are seeing steady, sharp declines in market action right now, but this market has seen increasing action for two months in a row now.
-Still, Monte Sereno has very few active listings, so the data for this chart can have large swings in data due to one or two outstanding listings.
+As of the latest update, September 15th, 2020, the Monte Sereno market is in a strong seller’s advantage with a rising market action.
+And unlike other areas, this market doesn’t seem to have faced the same spring cooling as the rest of the valley and it has been heating up for a long while now.
+Still, Monte Sereno has very few active listings, so the data for this chart can have large swings in data due to one or two outstanding properties.

 Altos Research does weekly reports, to which I subscribe.
 You can see the full weekly report for Monte Sereno HERE and you can click the subscribe button there if you’d like to get it weekly (or navigate to another zip code or city and subscribe to that).
 Here’s the data on home descriptions per price quartile in the report, updated automatically throughout the month:

-It looks like prices have risen dramatically and then fallen again in all but the lowest price tier.
-The top two tiers are well above where they have been since the last peak around late 2017 and early 2018, and the third tier hasn’t seen these numbers since early 2018.
+It looks like prices have experienced some dramatic ups in all but the lowest price tier this year.
+The top tier peaked earlier this year well above where it last peaked around late 2017 and early 2018.
+In the middle, the upper and lower price tiers also rose close to, if not a little above the 2017-2018 peak.
+Even the bottom tier is reaching prices it hasn’t seen since 2018, though not at it’s peak.
 Remember, low inventory and fewer sales mean greater swings in data.

 Stats for recently closed home sales in Monte Sereno